Banner Image

 Collecting all publicly available documentation

 With the Faraday website down and some things still working from archive.org We have a few documents to reference from.
-Note that archive.org seems to have struggled indexing faraday's site, a lot of things are broken, and there's a lot of digging as a result, so i'm going to dump everything here in an organized fashion.
+Note that archive.org seems to have struggled indexing faraday's site, a lot of things are broken, and there's a lot of digging as a result, so I'm going to dump everything here in an organized fashion.

 Quick start Guide